google/seq2seq/docs/tools.md

   --output_dir ${TMPDIR}/attention_plots
 ```

 By default, the script generates an `attention_score.npy` array file and one attention plot per example.
 The array file can be [loaded used numpy](https://docs.scipy.org/doc/numpy/reference/generated/numpy.load.html) and will contain a list of arrays with shape `[target_length, source_length]`.
 If you only want the raw attention score data without the plots you can pass the `--no_plot` flag.
-For more details and additional options see the [`print_attention.py`](https://github.com/dennybritz/seq2seq/blob/master/bin/print_attention.py) file.
+For more details and additional options, see the [`print_attention.py`](https://github.com/dennybritz/seq2seq/blob/master/bin/print_attention.py) script.

 ## Visualizing Beam Search